Retrieve an aggregate¶

 Note that the monads are lazy evaluated when retrieving data.
 This means that it will hit the storage only when trying to extract data from them and will only load one aggregate at a time.

-it's all methods marked with in its documentation.
+For a Maybe this means calling match or memoize.
+For a Sequence it's all methods marked with in its documentation.